afmeirelles/backend-engineer-test/README.md

 `bun start` starts the server, will work if the DB is running

 ### Run tests
-`bun run test:ci` runs all tests using testcontainers for PostgreSQL.
-Please note the container instance might hang from time to time
 `bun run test` runs all tests against the default containers started by `docker compose up`

 ---